-You ask yourself: “Do I really need a new bed?
+You ask yourself: “Do I need a new bed?
 Is it the best use of my limited money?”

 Sometimes the choice is easy.
 Sometimes the mattress is concave when you look at it.
 Sometimes your mattress looks like the one in the picture above.

 Sometimes the mattress in question has been a little abused by not being rotated when it needs it.
 Maybe you notice how it’s compressed in the middle when you look at it off to the side.
-That’s because you sleep in the same spot all of the time.
-You know you do.
+That’s because you sleep in the same spot all of the time, and you know you do.

 Other times you’re ready for a mattress that’s a little better than the one you have now.
 You’ve spotted a deal, and since you spend about one-third of your life in bed, you’re willing to upgrade.

 That’s great!
 Jump on it.
 Save the bill of sale in your records.
 That way, you’ll know how long it’s been when you need to replace it the next time.

 With everything else we have going on in life, who has time to think about their mattress when it doesn’t seem to be a problem?

 Other times the choice isn’t so clear.

-Sometimes the mattress looks okay on the surface, but you’re waking up with back pain.
+Sometimes the mattress looks okay on the surface, but you wake up with back pain.

-Is it really the mattress that’s causing it?
+Is it the mattress that’s causing it?
 Do a mini-investigation.
 When it comes to back pain, there are a lot of possible causes.

 Some of them are obvious.
-For example, you’ve had a car accident.
-It’s thrown your back out of alignment.
+For example, you’ve had a car accident, and it’s thrown your back out of alignment.